usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_102.md

 A code editor that supports XML might let you do this with a keystroke, for example `ctrl-,` (Control key plus comma), after selecting the text you wish to include in the comment.

 Take care when doing this that the XML is still intact with all the tags balanced.
-This is a very useful technique for rapidly and interactively testing your pipelines.
+This is a very useful technique for rapidly and interactively testing your pipelines, by deactivating and reactivating blocks of code.

 ## Take note